 The Council will be using the function called E-forms that will be sent out to the supply base regularly for the Providers to complete.
 These E-forms will form part of their quality scoring and will allow the Council to monitor the quality being delivered by there supply base.

-7. Feedback and Complaints
+Section 7 - Feedback and Complaints

-If you wish to request any feedback or to lodge a complaint, please contact the Council via email to procurement.adults@cumbria.gov.uk adam - adam HTT Ltd trading as adam, the provider of SProc.Net
+If you wish to request any feedback or to lodge a complaint, please contact the Council via email.

-8. Glossary
+Section 8 - Glossary